kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## Technology and Innovation
+## Technology and Programming Highlights

-* [Interactive Fluid Typography](https://electricmagicfactory.com/articles/interactive-fluid-typography/) - An insightful approach to fluid typography allowing web designs to scale responsively.

-* [Mozilla's New CEO Confirms Firefox Will Become an "AI Browser"](https://www.omgubuntu.co.uk/2025/12/mozilla-new-ceo-firefox-ai-browser-strategy) - Announcement of significant AI-driven changes in Firefox, signaling a pivot in browser technology.

-* [Ringspace: A Proposal for the Human Web](https://taggart-tech.com/ringspace/) - Exploring decentralized and human-centric innovations for the Internet.

-* [A Multimedia Sketchpad](https://beyondloom.com/blog/sketchpad.html) - A creative platform for artists and designers combining multimedia elements.

-* [Coursera Acquires Udemy For $930 Million](https://news.slashdot.org/story/25/12/17/1650219/coursera-acquires-udemy-for-930-million?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A major acquisition to consolidate online education platforms and expand global reach.
+* [GitHub Is Going To Start Charging You For Using Your Own Hardware](https://hardware.slashdot.org/story/25/12/17/2042247/github-is-going-to-start-charging-you-for-using-your-own-hardware?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) discusses a controversial policy change by GitHub to start charging users utilizing their own hardware.

+* [Microsoft quietly kills IntelliCode in favor of the paid Copilot](https://visualstudiomagazine.com/articles/2025/12/17/microsoft-quietly-kills-intellicode-as-ai-strategy-shifts-to-copilot.aspx) explores Microsoft's ongoing shift towards monetizing AI tools.

+* [How SQLite is tested](https://sqlite.org/testing.html) provides an insightful look into SQLite's rigorous testing processes.

+* [lightning-extra: PyTorch Lightning plugins and utilities for cloud-native machine learning](https://github.com/ocramz/lightning-extra) introduces a new tool to streamline machine learning processes in cloud environments.

+* [A Safer Container Ecosystem with Docker: Free Docker Hardened Images](https://www.docker.com/blog/docker-hardened-images-for-every-developer/) sheds light on Docker's initiative to improve container security.

+* [AWS CEO says replacing junior devs with AI is 'one of the dumbest ideas'](https://www.finalroundai.com/blog/aws-ceo-ai-cannot-replace-junior-developers) critiques the concept of completely relying on AI without junior developers.

-## Medical Breakthroughs and Health
+## Scientific Discoveries and Health Innovations

-* [After 50 Years, MIT Chemists Finally Synthesize Elusive Anti-Cancer Compound](https://soylentnews.org/article.pl?sid=25/12/17/0147256&amp;from=rss) - A long-awaited triumph in cancer research with promising implications.
+* [After 50 Years, MIT Chemists Finally Synthesize Elusive Anti-Cancer Compound](https://soylentnews.org/article.pl?sid=25/12/17/0147256&amp;from=rss) announces the synthesis of an anti-cancer compound after decades of efforts.

-* [Gut bacteria from amphibians and reptiles achieve tumor elimination in mice](https://www.jaist.ac.jp/english/whatsnew/press/2025/12/17-1.html) - A groundbreaking study showing the therapeutic potential of gut microbiota.
+* [Gut bacteria from amphibians and reptiles achieve tumor elimination in mice](https://www.jaist.ac.jp/english/whatsnew/press/2025/12/17-1.html) highlights groundbreaking cancer treatment research using gut bacteria.

+* [Scientists Discover Early Alzheimer's Warning Sign Hiding in Routine Brain Scans](https://soylentnews.org/article.pl?sid=25/12/15/014215&amp;from=rss) explores a new method to identify early warning signs of Alzheimer's.

+* [U.S. Approves First Device to Treat Depression With Brain Stimulation at Home](https://soylentnews.org/article.pl?sid=25/12/13/1648208&amp;from=rss) presents a significant mental health innovation allowing at-home treatment for depression.

-* [A Simple Pill Could Replace Injections for Treating Gonorrhea](https://soylentnews.org/article.pl?sid=25/12/16/0725206&amp;from=rss) - A revolutionary oral treatment targeting widespread infections.
+* [A Simple Pill Could Replace Injections for Treating Gonorrhea](https://soylentnews.org/article.pl?sid=25/12/16/0725206&amp;from=rss) discusses a potential breakthrough in gonorrhea treatment.

-## Space and Science
+## Space and Technology Developments

+* [Another Starship Clone Pops Up In China](https://science.slashdot.org/story/25/12/17/2322234/another-starship-clone-pops-up-in-china?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) reports on the emergence of a SpaceX Starship-like spacecraft developed in China.

-* [Senate Confirms Billionaire Entrepreneur Jared Isaacman As New NASA Chief](https://science.slashdot.org/story/25/12/17/2240200/senate-confirms-billionaire-entrepreneur-jared-isaacman-as-new-nasa-chief?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Leadership change that may shape the future direction of the U.S. space agency.
+* [Senate Confirms Billionaire Entrepreneur Jared Isaacman As New NASA Chief](https://science.slashdot.org/story/25/12/17/2240200/senate-confirms-billionaire-entrepreneur-jared-isaacman-as-new-nasa-chief?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) notes the appointment of a businessman as the new head of NASA.

-* [Australians Install 100,000 Home Battery Systems in 17 Weeks, and They Are Getting Bigger](https://soylentnews.org/article.pl?sid=25/12/16/0718227&amp;from=rss) - A massive shift toward sustainable energy solutions.
+* [What Time is It on Mars?
+NIST Physicists Have the Answer](https://soylentnews.org/article.pl?sid=25/12/13/1616219&amp;from=rss) delves into timekeeping solutions for future Martian exploration.

-## Ethics, Privacy, and Society
+## AI, Media, and Ethical Concerns

+* [Browser Extensions With 8 Million Users Collect Extended AI Conversations](https://tech.slashdot.org/story/25/12/17/198250/browser-extensions-with-8-million-users-collect-extended-ai-conversations?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) addresses privacy concerns over browser extensions storing AI interactions.

+* [Calibre Now Integrated With AI](https://soylentnews.org/article.pl?sid=25/12/13/0429235&amp;from=rss) reveals the integration of AI into the popular e-book management software.

+* [More than half of researchers now use AI for peer review, often against guidance](https://www.nature.com/articles/d41586-025-04066-5) discusses the increasing but controversial application of AI in academia.

-* [TikTok unlawfully tracks shopping habits and use of dating apps?](https://noyb.eu/en/tiktok-unlawfully-tracks-your-shopping-habits-and-your-use-dating-apps) - Privacy concerns as new allegations emerge about TikTok's user data practices.
+* [TikTok unlawfully tracks shopping habits and use of dating apps?](https://noyb.eu/en/tiktok-unlawfully-tracks-your-shopping-habits-and-your-use-dating-apps) probes allegations over user-data tracking by TikTok.

+* [The Oscars Will Abandon Broadcast TV For YouTube In 2029](https://news.slashdot.org/story/25/12/17/210247/the-oscars-will-abandon-broadcast-tv-for-youtube-in-2029?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) outlines a major shift in media broadcasting trends.

+* [When It All Comes Crashing Down: The Aftermath of the AI Boom](https://soylentnews.org/article.pl?sid=25/12/13/0323237&amp;from=rss) critiques the long-term viability of current AI advancements.

+## Legal and Ethical Issues in Technology

-* [Judge hints Vizio TV buyers may have rights to source code licensed under GPL](https://www.theregister.com/2025/12/05/vizio_gpl_source_code_ruling/) - A court ruling could potentially expand consumer rights concerning software.
+* [Judge hints Vizio TV buyers may have rights to source code licensed under GPL](https://www.theregister.com/2025/12/05/vizio_gpl_source_code_ruling/) delves into legal rights over source code licensed under the GPL.

-## Education and Open Knowledge

-* [Coursera to combine with Udemy](https://investor.coursera.com/news/news-details/2025/Coursera-to-Combine-with-Udemy-to-Empower-the-Global-Workforce-with-Skills-for-the-AI-Era/default.aspx) - Online educational platforms merge, consolidating category leadership.

-## Cultural and Media Trends

-* [The Oscars Will Abandon Broadcast TV For YouTube In 2029](https://news.slashdot.org/story/25/12/17/210247/the-oscars-will-abandon-broadcast-tv-for-youtube-in-2029?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - The shift to streaming platforms continues as Oscars make a historic move.
+* [Verizon Refused to Unlock Man's iPhone, So He Sued the Carrier and Won](https://soylentnews.org/article.pl?sid=25/12/16/0735240&amp;from=rss) recounts a man's battle against Verizon over device unlocking policy.

+* [This Group Pays Bounties to Repair Broken Devices—Even If the Fix Breaks the Law](https://soylentnews.org/article.pl?sid=25/12/16/0745203&amp;from=rss) narrates efforts to repair devices in defiance of legal restrictions.

+* [How did IRC ping timeouts end up in a lawsuit?](https://mjg59.dreamwidth.org/73777.html) humorously explores a surprising lawsuit involving IRC ping timeouts.

 ---